smblott-github/chromix/README.md

 ```
 node chromix.js with http://www.bbc.co.uk/news/ reloadWithoutcache
 ```
-Reload the indicated tab, but force bypass of cache.
+Reload the indicated tab, but bypass the cache.

 #### Close